-WOW! is all I can say about that last month.
+WOW!
+That is all I can say about that last month.
 I've been through a lot and I'm sure you have as well.
-We're stilling battling COVID, elected a new president, and now we are preparing for the holiday season.
+We're still battling COVID, elected a new president, and now we are preparing for the holiday season.
 My individual mental health storm started in August.
 Allow me to set the scene for you...

 That is a picture of me after my injury in 2007.
 I circled my left foot because that's where all of the trauma from my injury went.
 I can't move the toes on my left foot, and I have severe muscle atrophy in my left leg/ankle.
 When I was in the hospital in 2008 doctors told me I had severe muscle atrophy.
 They wanted to perform a surgery called "Achilles lengthening", but back in 2007 it wasn't a priority.